pachyderm/pachyderm/doc/docs/master/how-tos/create-pipeline.md

 }
 ```

-At the very minimum, a standard pipeline needs to have a name, a
+At the very minimum, a standard pipeline needs to have a name, a user code
-transformation code, a Docker image with your code, and an input
+in the `transform` section, and an input
-repository with a branch and glob pattern specified.
+repository with a glob pattern specified.
 Special types
 of pipelines, such as service, cron, and spout,
 have other requirements.
 For more information, see [Pipelines](../concepts/pipeline-concepts/pipeline/).

-When you have a pipeline spec ready, you need to use it to create a pipeline
+After you have your pipeline spec ready, you need to pass that configuration
-pod or pods that will run your code.
+to Pachyderm so that it creates a Kubernetes pod or pods that will run your code.

 For more information about property fields that you can define in a pipeline,
 see [Pipeline Specification](../reference/pipeline_spec/).